Tipping

 Your Bartender

-In most cities where drinks are around $8 to $10, usually a $1 tip will be fine but in Las Vegas where drinks are $10 to $20, we recommend at least a $2 tip per beverage.
+In most cities, where drinks are around $8 to $10, a $1 tip will usually be fine, but in Las Vegas, where drinks are $10 to $20, we recommend at least a $2 tip per beverage.
 If you're at a casino, then cash or a casino chip is perfect.
-If the service is exceptional, consider a little bit more and vice versa if it takes forever to get service.
+If the service is exceptional, consider a little bit more, and vice versa if it takes forever to get service.

 Your Waiter or Waitress